Aristeas

 Two hundred and forty years after his death, Aristeas is said to have appeared in Metapontum in southern Italy to command that a statue of himself be set up and a new altar dedicated to Apollo, saying that since his death he had been travelling with Apollo in the form of a sacred raven.

-Arimaspea
+Arimaspeia

-Aristeas was supposed to have authored a poem called the Arimaspea, giving an account of travels in the far North.
-There he encountered a tribe called the Issedones, who told him of still more fantastic and northerly peoples: the one-eyed Arimaspi who battle gold-guarding griffins, and the Hyperboreans among whom Apollo lives during the winter.
+Aristeas was supposed to have authored a poem called the Arimaspeia, giving an account of travels in the far North.
+There he encountered a tribe called the Issedones, who told him of still more fantastic and northerly peoples: the one-eyed Arimaspi, who battle gold-guarding griffins; and the Hyperboreans, among whom Apollo lives during the winter.

 Longinus excerpts a portion of the poem: